 Two of the San Diego park’s most child-friendly museums also have special days for ASD families.
 The Fleet Science Center offers Autism Accessibility Mornings on the third Saturday of each month.
 On such days, the museum opens early for quieter explorations; has a designated cooling-off space; and features a special, lowered-volume (and lights-on) IMAX screening.
 Nearby, The San Diego Natural History Museum offers ASD mornings every second Saturday of every month.
 Admission on those days includes a private, sensory-friendly showing of 'Ocean Oasis' in the giant IMAX theatre, and access to a quiet room from 9 am to noon.
 Every day at the two museums you can request assistive listening devices for use with the museum’s IMAX films, or closed-captioning devices for the Fleet’s Dome Theater.

 This museum in San Diego’s North County town offers Sensory-Friendly Museum Mornings on the first Sunday of the month, from 9 am to 10 am, and then every Monday from 8.30 am to 9.30 am.
 Visitors on the spectrum or with sensory sensitivities can make use of quiet places and a designated break space.
 On any day, ask at the front desk for noise-cancelling headphones.

 Aquarium of the Pacific, Long Beach

-Every few months, this huge aquarium in LA County hosts an Autism Night when most of the aquarium is open for special needs families, offering a quieter atmosphere (and a nicely discounted admission price).
+Every few months, this huge aquarium in Long Beach hosts an Autism Night when most of the aquarium is open for special needs families, offering a quieter atmosphere (and a nicely discounted admission price).
 Year-round, ask at the front desk for audio tours for the sight-impaired or listening devices for the hearing-impaired, or check the calendar for other special needs evenings such as Abilities Night.

 MOXI Wolf Museum of Exploration & Innovation, Santa Barbara